Code-Institute-Submissions/franciskadutoit/README.md

 ## Credits

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The text for this website was created by Franciska Du Toit

 ### Media
-- The photos used in this site were obtained from ...
+- All the photos used in this site were obtained from Franciska Du Toit

+### Code
+- HTML originally taken from ...
+- CSS originally taken from...

 ### Acknowledgements

 - I received inspiration for this project from X
+I received inspiration for this project from my own experience of building and maintaining a WordPress website for my personal website for the past few years.